j4Guanatos/algorith-mx/src/mx/epam/algorithms/arrays/zerosdocount/README.md

 ## Output

-An integer array with all zeros at the beginning.
+An integer array with all zeros at the beginning, with the rest of the elements in their relative original order.

 ```
 0 0 0 0 1 3 4 2 1